CLICK HERE to see webcam photo taken in last 2 minutes

 In an effort to prevent the spread of invasive species, WAPOA continues an aggressive program of public education and paid and volunteer watercraft inspectors at boat accesses.

-In addition, WAPOA pays for inspections of over 30 one-acre water areas surrounding high risk boat accesses.
+In addition, WAPOA pays for inspections of over 30 one-acre water areas surrounding high risk boat accesses looking for invasive plants.